SharePoint/sp-dev-docs/docs/general-development/overview-of-the-sharepoint-page-model.md

 ## Device channels and device channel panels
 <a name="bk_DeviceChannels"> </a>

-In SharePoint 2013, you can use device channels to render a single publishing site in multiple ways by using different designs that target different devices.
+In SharePoint, you can use device channels to render a single publishing site in multiple ways by using different designs that target different devices.
 You create a single site and author the content in it a single time.
 Then, that site and content can be mapped to use different master pages and style sheets to target a specific device or group of devices.